 The economic implications of convergence

 Convergence has in many cases lead to fears of the ‘Uber syndrome’ among business leaders: the scenario in which a competitor with a completely different business model enters the industry and flattens competition.
 Such was the case when Uber entered the taxi market by innovating on the technological aspect; as a consequence, traditional taxi companies and drivers, who businesses were threatened, filed lawsuits in courts across the world in protest against the new unregulated entrant in the market.
 At the EU level, for example, the Court of Justice of the European Union was asked to determine whether Uber could be considered a transport service provider, or a digital platform facilitating the provision of information society services.
 Courts were also asked whether Uber drivers are independent contractors or Uber employees.

 The legal system was the slowest to adjust to the changes caused by technological and economic convergence.
-Each segment – telecommunication, broadcasting, and information delivery – has its own special regulatory framework.
+Each segment – telecommunications, broadcasting, and information delivery – has its own special regulatory framework.
 This convergence opens up several governance and regulatory questions: